-She has written extensively for media including The Guardian, The New Statesman, Newsweek.com, and Wired.com, and has contributed to many radio programmes including for BBC Radio 4, The World Service, ABC and NPR, as well as television including CNN World News, Al-Jazeera, BBC, ITV and CBC.
-The Guardian has named her as “one of the top ten tweeters on economic transformation”.
+She has written extensively for media including The Guardian, The New Statesman, Newsweek.com, and Wired.com, and has contributed to many radio programmes including BBC Radio 4, The World Service, ABC and NPR, as well as television including CNN World News, Al-Jazeera, BBC, ITV and CBC.
+The Guardian named her as “one of the top ten tweeters on economic transformation”.

 We’re here to help.

 If you can’t find the right speaker you need, or would like speaker ideas tailored to your event,